 - Avoid lifting heavy weights, which involves straining and holding your breath.

-- Avoid putting load to your pelvic floor, such as jumping and bouncing
+- Avoid putting a load on your pelvic floor, such as jumping and bouncing

 - Avoid exercising in high temperatures and humidity